 CAD centralizes product design into an automated 3D environment.
 Any engineering design usually starts in CAD.
 No matter if it’s a PCB (printed circuit board) for a gaming console or an automotive application like a custom roll cage for a Corvette, CAD is the ideal all-in-one 3d modeling environment.
 CAD incorporates a single-sourced library and cloud-based data management.
 This facilitates easy access to saved schematics, schematic symbols, 2D drawings, 2D footprints, and 3D models.

-In CAD, engineers can choose from preloaded models like doors and windows or start from scratch by utilizing fill-in parameters.
+With 3D CAD, engineers can choose from preloaded models like doors and windows or start from scratch by utilizing fill-in parameters.

 CAD Software Advantages

-- Increased accuracy for drawing precise dimensions
+- Increased accuracy for 2D drawing precise dimensions

 - Automating common processes